RareByteStream/RareByteStream/README.md

 ## Proficiencies:
 * Strong expertise in **JavaScript/Node.js**, capable of modifying or implementing libraries as needed per situation and especially for long term requirements.
-* Strong expertise in **Bash for DevOps** Automation and Utility Scripting, especially with the built in language constructs.
+* Intermediate to Strong expertise in **Bash for DevOps** Automation and Utility Scripting, especially with the built in language constructs.
-* Strong familiarty with **Java** for **GUI** and **Server** development I also have experience working with ProcessBuilder and related classes.
+* Beginner to Intermediate familiarty with **Java** for **GUI** and **Server** development I also have experience working with ProcessBuilder and related classes.
 * Strong expertise with developing applications on top of GUI Engines such as **Blink/SpiderMonkey**, **Blink/Electron** and **JavaFX**.
-Especially at **Event Handling** and for custom behavior and appearance implementation.
+Especially at **Event Handling** and for custom behavior and appearance implementation, especially without relying on a framework or a library.
-* Familiarity with Python for anything not directly impactful to GUI Development.
+* Beginner to Intermediate familiarity with Python for anything not directly impactful to GUI Development.
-* Familiarity with C, C++ and build automation tools such as Make, CMake, Ninja etc as a result of building and installing the third party applications I dependend on, from their source.
+* Familiarity with C, C++ due from conducting design and performance tests on them; build automation tools such as Make, CMake, Ninja etc as a result of building and installing the third party applications I dependend on, from their source.

-## Pursuits/Goals ( Long Term ):
+## Pursuits/Goals ( Long Term, spanning to next 3-5 years ):
-* Deep grasp on the technical standards of EcmaScript, Python, Java, C++, and of course C.
+* Deep grasp on the technical standards of EcmaScript, Python, Java, **C++** and **C** and their implementations for understanding the first three at a **closer to metal** level.
-* GUI Development best practices across mature & flexible libraries & frameworks ( ( CSS with ES6+ in Electron, Browsers, Cordova, React ), QT, React Native, Android API, "maybe" GTK ), [ordered from most proficient to least].
+* GUI Development implmentations across mature & flexible libraries & frameworks ( ( CSS with ES6+ in Electron, Browsers, Cordova, React ), QT, React Native, Android API, "maybe" GTK+ and "maybe" QT6 ), [ordered from most proficient to least].
 * Learning the scientific basis of algorithms behind GUI technologies we have today such as windowing systems and libraries that run on top of them. ( GTK, QT, Cairo, Pango etc. )
-* Technical standards of MongoDB, SQL and other DBMS fo understanding efficient data modeling and storage.
+* Technical standards of MongoDB, SQL and other DBMS fo understanding efficient and safe data modeling and processing.
 * Standards of HTTP Protocol across versions to have a strong grasp of world wide web.